ballerina-platform/ballerina-lang/stdlib/ballerina-builtin/src/main/ballerina/file/Package.md

 File I/O operations, such as writing, updating, copying, and moving, can be achieved in conjunction with the `ballerina/io` package when using `Path`.

 ## Create, delete, and modify files
-The `ballerina/file` package  provides functions to manage metadata in the files and perform operations, such as for creating, and deleting files.
-The package can make the file system operations listen to a directory, identify events, and resiprocate.
+The `ballerina/file` package  provides functions to manage metadata in the files and perform operations, such as creating and deleting files.
+The package can make the file system operations listen to a directory, identify events, and reciprocate.

 ## Validate files
 Validation is required to ensure that all the pre-conditions and post-conditions of an operation are satisfied.
-This package supports pre-validation and post-validation actions through functions such as `exists()` and `isDirectory()` respectively.
+This package supports pre-validation and post-validation actions through functions such as `exists()` and `isDirectory()`.

 ## Types of file paths
 The `Path` is a unique identifier that can either be absolute or relative.
 The absolute path or the full path name is the location of a file relative to the root directory.
 The relative path indicates the location of a file relative to the current location of the execution.